 A more realistic mindset is to accept that no-one lives life problem-free.
 Everyone is faced at various stages by tragedy, sadness, failure and loss.
 No-one is immune to the disruption and emotional pain that problems cause.
 Not even the rich, famous, intelligent or skilled.

-Apart from major issues, we all have numerous tedious hassles every day of the year.
+And apart from major issues, we all have numerous tedious hassles, every day of the year.
 To hope for a life without problems is totally unrealistic.